mitranim/atril/notes.md

 # Transclusion semantics

-Components and drafts serve complementary roles.
+Components and molds serve complementary roles.

 A component creates a viewmodel isolated from the outer scope, and a template that defines how that viewmodel should be rendered.
 Rendering is managed automatically by atril, using the virtual DOM, and a component is not allowed to mess with it, for efficiency and safety reasons.

-A draft doesn't create a viewmodel.
+A mold doesn't create a viewmodel.
 Because of that, it doesn't need to be isolated from the outer DOM, and is allowed to mess with it in arbitrary ways.
-For efficiency and stability, this is done through the virtual DOM, so a draft is not allowed to mess with the real DOM.
+For efficiency and stability, this is done through the virtual DOM, so a mold is not allowed to mess with the real DOM.

 No planned support for `<content selector="...">` because it can potentially